Here's a guide to the lodgings, campsites and permits you should nail down now for travel in 2018.

 Wisconsin's state parks also have nine cabins for people with disabilities, $30.
 They’re very popular and can be reserved starting Jan.
 10 for the following year.
 Reservations are taken by individual parks.

 Reserve early for the best choice of entry permits into the Boundary Waters Canoe Area Wilderness.
 Entry permits for two Fall Lake entry points and three on Moose Lake are taken from Dec.
 14 to Jan.
-11 and allocated by lottery on Jan.
-18.
+17 and allocated by lottery about a week later.

 For more, see Minnesota's Boundary Waters.